- Faculty & Staff Resources

 - Co-Curricular Fund

 The Co-Curricular Fund of the College of Arts & Sciences supports educational activities that are extensions of the normal classroom experience.
-Examples of possible activities that may be supported include partial funding for classes attending local theatre and cultural events, class field trips, service projects, travel to conferences, student retreats, and seminar speakers.
+Examples of possible activities that may be supported include partial funding for classes attending local theatre and cultural events, class field trips, service projects, student retreats, and seminar speakers.
 While there is no maximum award, funding will normally not exceed $500 per project.
-For more information, please see A&S Policy Manual
+For more information, see A&S Policy Manual.
+To request these funds, please submit the Application for Co-Curricular Funds.

 - Fund for Intellectual Renewal and Enrichment (FIRE)

-- Mellon Faculty Development Grants in the Humanities
+- Mellon Faculty Development Awards in the Humanities

-Mellon Faculty Development Grants were established to provide funding for faculty and departmental projects in the humanities.
-Full-time, ranked faculty members in the humanities may apply for Mellon Grants.
+Mellon Faculty Development Awards were established to provide funding for faculty and departmental projects in the humanities.
+Full-time, ranked faculty members in the humanities may apply for Mellon Awards.
 Proposals that are humanistic in nature and submitted by full-time, ranked faculty members in the social sciences are also eligible for consideration if their projects are in the humanities.
-Mellon funds are intended to support projects in the following four categories: publishing/exhibitions/performances, teaching development, professional enrichment, and departmental and inter-departmental development.
-The amount of the grant will not exceed $3,000.
+Mellon awards are intended to support projects in the following four categories: publishing/exhibitions/performances, teaching development, professional enrichment, and departmental and inter-departmental development.
+The amount of the award will not exceed $3,000.
 For more information, see A&S Policy Manual.

 The purpose of sabbatical leaves is to provide faculty members with additional time for professional development and renewal.
 Full-time tenured faculty members may apply for sabbatical leaves of one semester at full-salary or one academic year at half-salary.
 In order to be eligible, faculty must have completed six years of full-time service since hiring or since the end of the academic year of the previous sabbatical leave.
 The SLU2000 research leaves will not affect an applicant's eligibility for a sabbatical leave.
 Applications for sabbaticals must be submitted by October 1 for sabbatical requests for the next academic year.
 For further information, see A&S Policy Manual.